shashidwivedi/foobar-ui/README.md

 - Rating
   Rating gives you a way to add ratings in your project.
 Usually used for showing/giving ratings to products in e-commerce.

+- Toast
+  Toast component provides brief messages at the bottom of the screen.
+  These messages disappear ater a certain period of time or when close button is clicked.
+  It is generally used to give feedback or status after an action.

 - Simplified Grid
   Simplified Grid component gives you the way to add two-column and three-column grids to your project.
     - grid-2: two items in a grid